Be still my heart and cut me the largest slice of this giant chocolate chip Cookie Cake!

 - *You can use any milk for the frosting and cookie you like.
 I prefer something with some fat in it (such as whole milk, cream, or half and half) because it’s a small amount and results in a richer, creamier frosting.

-- Store leftovers at room temperature for up to 3 days.
+- TO STORE: Cover and store leftovers at room temperature for up to 3 days.